max0x7ba/atomic_queue/README.md

 Totally ordered mode is supported.
 In this mode consumers receive messages in the same FIFO order the messages were posted.
 This mode is supported for `push` and `pop` functions, but for not the `try_` versions.
 On Intel x86 the totally ordered mode has 0 cost, as of 2019.

 Single-producer-single-consumer mode is supported.
-In this mode, no read-modify-write instructions are necessary, only the atomic loads and stores.
+In this mode, no expensive atomic read-modify-write CPU instructions are necessary, only the cheapest atomic loads and stores.
 That improves queue throughput significantly.

 A few other thread-safe containers are used for reference in the benchmarks:
 * `std::mutex` - a fixed size ring-buffer with `std::mutex`.